Nominal Recursors as Epi-Recursors: Extended Technical Report: Background

 \subsubsection{The swap/fresh recursor}

-The next recursor was described by Gheri and Popescu \cite{DBLP:journals/jar/GheriP20}.
-Similarly to the previous recursors, it is based on structures that generalize operators on terms---here freshness and swapping .
-It is similar to the swap/free recursor by its focus on swapping, but different in that it (a) uses freshness rather than free variables, (b) requires different properties from the models, (c) does not support Barendregt's convention and (d) extends full-fledged recursion to refer to non-constructor operators as well (in that these operators also take additional term arguments).
-As will emerge from our analysis, only (b) is an essential difference; the others refer to enhancements possible for all nominal recursors. \looseness=-1
+The next recursor was described by \citet{DBLP:journals/jar/GheriP20}.
+Similarly to the previous recursors, it uses structures that generalize term operators, here freshness and swapping.
+It is similar to the swap/free recursor by its focus on swapping, but different in that it (a) uses freshness rather than free variables, (b) requires different properties from the models, (c) does not support Barendregt's convention and (d) extends full-fledged recursion to non-constructor operators (in that these operators also take additional term arguments). \looseness=-1